 The name Markab means “the saddle of the horse” in Arabic.
 It may be a mistranscription of the word Mankib, derived from the Arabic phrase Mankib al-Faras, meaning “the shoulder of the horse.”

-Algenib, Gamma Pegasi, marks the southwest corner of the Great Square of Pegasus.
+Algenib, Gamma Pegasi, marks the southeast corner of the Great Square of Pegasus.
 It has an apparent magnitude of 2.84 and is about 390 light years distant from the Sun.
 The star is a subgiant with the stellar classification B2 IV.
 It is classified as a Beta Cephei variable and exhibits small rapid variations in brightness as a result of pulsations of its surface.
 Algenib’s brightness varies from magnitude 2.78 to 2.89 with a pulsation period of 3.642 hours.
 The star also exhibits slow pulsations every 1.47 days.